brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ```
 :::

 It's mostly the same - we format into `bctx` instead of `ctx` and then `write` into `ctx` later using the `specs` that we already parsed.
-The problem comes up in constructing this new context.
+The code seems straightforward enough, except...

+First, we don't even expose a way to construct `basic_format_context` so can't do this at all.
+Nor do we expose a way of constructing an iterator type for formatting into some buffer.
+And if we could construct these things, the real problem hits when we try to construct this new context.
 We need some kind of `fmt::basic_format_context<???, char>`, and we need to write into some kind of dynamic buffer, so `fmt::appender` is the appropriate choice for iterator.
 But the issue here is that `fmt::basic_format_context<Out, CharT>` has a member `fmt::basic_format_args<basic_format_context>` - the underlying arguments are templates _on the context_.
 We can't just... change the `basic_format_args` to have a different context, this is a fairly fundamental attachment in the design.

 The _only_ type for the output iterator that I can support in this implementation is precisely `fmt::appender`.